gdevaney/WallAI/index.md

 <img src="{{site.baseurl}}/assets/images/bedroom_example.jpg" width="50%"/>

+Using the training data, image segmentation models, and edge detection techniques, we will craft a solution that will hopefully outperform Home Depot in wall detection and recoloration.

 # Related Works
 In computer vision, the utilization of large-scale datasets like ImageNet [1] and Pascal [2] has been instrumental in propelling the field forward.
 ImageNet consists of millions of labeled images across thousands of categories, pivotal in advancing computer vision research by providing benchmarks for evaluating algorithms in tasks such as image classification and object segmentation [1].